International parliament: Supranational parliament

 European Parliament is the closest thing to an International parliament in current systems.
 Inter-parliamentary institutions generally do not have legislative powers; an exception is the European Parliament, which has legislative powers in the European Union.
 While the European Parliament does represent citizens from different EU member states, it is not a global or international parliament in the sense of representing countries from all over the world.
 So, while the European Parliament is a type of supranational parliament at the regional level, the broader idea of an international parliament that encompasses all countries globally is yet to be realized.

-Provisional World Parliament

-The Provisional World Parliament (PWP) is a transitional international parliament operating under the Constitution for the Federation of Earth, which emerged from the most comprehensive efforts made since late 1950s for the establishment of a world constitution and a democratic federal world government.
-In response to a world-wide call for a world constitutional convention, over 200 participants from 27 countries gathered in the sessions of the World Constitutional Convention and the Peoples World Parliament held in Interlaken, Switzerland, and Wolfach, Germany, in 1968.
-These sessions further held as World Constituent Assemblies in 1977, 1978-79 and 1991 and from them, a world constitution, Constitution for the Federation of Earth, was developed.
-Under this constitutional framework, the Provisional World Parliament convenes to work on global issues, gathering delegates from different countries.

 Proposals

 The idea of an international parliament or a world parliament has been around for many years, and various organizations and movements advocate for its establishment.
 The ultimate goal is to have a directly elected or representative global body that can address global challenges and promote peace, security, and sustainable development on a worldwide scale.
 Following are the few prominent proposals: